RemiLuvle/Hellsing/README.md

 Credits
 -------------------------------------------------

-credits too nocturnal for the fly
+credits too nocturnal for the fly(Fix up?)

-credits too ikari for all the help
+credits too ikari for all the help(tought me how to code)

-Credits too BlackHyrax for the loading music
+Credits too BlackHyrax for the loading music(Pasted it💀)

 Credits too ljoonal for the fps and ping spoofer(used it to learn a bit)